konovod/ctsm/README.md

 This shard involves some macro magic, but this hopefully shouldn't affect compilation performance.
 According to my benchmark, compilation takes less than 0.05s for a machine with 100 states and 2.5s for (unrealistic) case with 1000 states.

-Macroses define couple of `private def`s with names starting from `internal`.
-If it conflicts with some defined methods, you can change `CTSM::PREFIX` constant

 ### Roadmap
 - [ ] flexible order of triggers (entering/leaving/entered/left)
-- [x] configurable prefix instead of `internal` to avoid name conflicts (change CTSM::PREFIX if there is a conflict)
+- [x] configurable prefix instead of `internal` to avoid name conflicts
 - [ ] ability to explicitly define list of states

 ## Contributing